 usersettings:save, user Triggered in the aggregate action to save user settings.
 The hook handler must return false to prevent sticky forms from being cleared (i.e. to indicate that some of the values were not saved).
-Do not return true from your hook handler, as you will override other hooks' output, instead return null to indicate successful operation.
+Do not return true from your hook handler, as you will override other hooks" output, instead return null to indicate successful operation.

-- user \ElggUser, whose settings are being saved - request \Elgg\Request to the action controller change:email, user Triggered before the user email is changed.
+- user \ElggUser, whose settings are being saved - request \Elgg\Request to the action controller - change:email, user Triggered before the user email is changed.
 Allows plugins to implement additional logic required to change email, e.g. additional email validation.
 The hook handler must return false to prevent the email from being changed right away.

-- user \ElgqUser, whose settings are being saved - email Email address that passes sanity checks - request \Elgg\Request to the action controller - access:collections:write, user Filters an array of access permissions that the user \$params['user_id'] is allowed to save content with.
-Permissions returned are of the form (id => ,Human Readable Name'). - registeruser:validate:username, all Return boolean for if the string in \$params['username'] is valid for a username.
+- user \ElggUser, whose settings are being saved - email Email address that passes sanity checks - request \Elgg\Request to the action controller - access:collections:write, user Filters an array of access permissions that the user sparams['user_id'] is allowed to save content with.
+Permissions returned are of the form (id => "Human Readable Name"). - registeruser:validate:username, all Return boolean for if the string in \$params['username'] is valid for a username.
 Hook handler can throw \Elgg\Exceptions\Configuration\RegistrationException with an error message to be shown to the user. - registeruser:validate:password, all Return boolean for if the string in \$params['password'] is valid for a password.
 Hook handler can throw \Elgg\Exceptions\Configuration\RegistrationException with an error message to be shown to the user. - registeruser:validate:email, all Return boolean for if the string in \$params['email'] is valid for an email address.
 Hook handler can throw \Elgg\Exceptions\Configuration\RegistrationException with an error message to be shown to the user. - register, user Triggered by the register action after the user registers.
 Return false to delete the user.
 Note the function register_user does not trigger this hook.
+Hook handlers can throw login:forward, user Filters the URL to which the user will be forwarded after login.

-Hook handlers can throw \Elgg\Exceptions\Configuration\RegistrationException with an error message to be displayed to the user.
+\Elgg\Exceptions\Configuration\RegistrationException with an error message to be displayed to the user.

-- user Newly registered user entity - All parameters sent with the request to the action (incl. password, friend_quid, invitecode etc)
+- user Newly registered user entity - All parameters sent with the request to the action (incl. password, friend_guid, invitecode etc)